nens/threedi-docs/source/b_interflow.rst

 Good to know
 ------------

-**Infiltration** In principle, nothing about infiltration has changed with or without interflow.
-Infiltration is not to interflow layer itself, but from the interflow to the subsoil.
-The infiltration volume is removed from the interflow layer.
-Infiltration stops when the water level is below the lowest pixel.
+**Infiltration** Infiltration from the interflow layer is only active when the water level is above the surface level (lowest point of the DEM in that computational cell).
+Infiltration is not a process that allows water from the surface to the interflow layer, it is from the total cell volume out of the model.
+When the water level drops below the lowest surface level of the cell, the infiltration stops.
+In case, you would like to allow the infiltration to contiunu and allow water to exit interflow layer, one can use the surface sources and sinks functionality.

 **Laterals** Nothing actually changes for the laterals.
 The extraction of water continues until the total volume is zero.
 This means that the water level can be lower than the DEM.

 **Obstacles and levees** Flow in the interflow layer is affected (stopped) by obstacles and levees.
-Flow in the interflow layer does not flow under levees.
+Flow in the interflow layer does not flow under/through levees.

 **Connection with 1D** There is no separate link between interflow and 1D-elements.
 So no seepage from deep channels, all flow between 1D and 2D happens via the 2D surface.
+This also implies that drainage or bank levels of 1D elements cannot be set below the 2D surface.

-**Embedded channels or pipes** Both embedded elements and interflow affect the volume in 2D calculation cells and it is therefore not advised to use them together.
+**Embedded channels or pipes** Both embedded elements and interflow affect the volume in 2D computational cells and it is therefore not advised to use them together.